Philip Green: Early life

 Green was born on 15 March 1952 in Croydon, England, into a middle-class Jewish family.
 He was the son of Simon Green, a successful property developer and electrical goods retailer, and Alma.
 He has a sister, Elizabeth, five years his senior.
 His family moved to Hampstead Garden Suburb, a middle-class area of North London, and at the age of nine he was sent to the now-closed Jewish boarding school Carmel College in Oxfordshire.

 When Green was twelve, his father died of a heart attack, and he inherited the family business.
 After leaving boarding school at 15 with no O-levels, Green worked for a shoe importer in East London before travelling to the US, Europe and the Far East.
 On his return, aged 21, he set up his first business, importing jeans from the Far East to sell on to London retailers.
 The business was assisted with a £20,000 loan (equivalent to £216,000 in 2014) backed by his family.

 In 1979, Green bought up, at low prices, the entire stock of ten designer-label clothes retailers that had gone into receivership.
 He then had the newly bought clothes dry cleaned, put on hangers, and wrapped in polythene to make them look new, and bought a shop from which to sell them to the public.

 Business career

 Amber Day

 In 1988, he became chairman and Chief Executive of a quoted company called Amber Day, a discount retailer.
 The shares performed well, but then suffered a series of profit downgrades and in 1992 he resigned when the company failed to meet its profit forecast.

 Arcadia Group

-Next, Green assisted his wife Tina Green in the purchase of the Arcadia Group, which owns High Street chains such as Burton, Dorothy Perkins, Evans, Miss Selfridge, Outfit, Topshop/Topman and Wallis in 2002.
+Next, Green assisted his wife Tina Green in the purchase of the Arcadia Group, which owned High Street chains such as Burton, Dorothy Perkins, Evans, Miss Selfridge, Outfit, Topshop/Topman and Wallis in 2002.
 The company was briefly owned by Green but sold to Tina Green within 24 hours, with Philip acting as CEO.
 On 30 November 2020, Arcadia Group went into administration after high street sales were adversely impacted by the COVID-19 pandemic.